GRAPHIC-Investor questions for the Fed: rebound, inflation and yields

 Though recent inflation data showed that core consumer prices haven't moved significantly in recent months, inflation expectations have risen.
 The five-year, five-year forward breakeven inflation rate, which tracks the expected rate of inflation over five years in five years' time, was recently at 2.1%, above the Fed's target rate of 2%.

 But a new framework adopted by the central bank last year means it will allow inflation to rise above its target for a period in order for inflation to average 2% over time.
-And many economists, including Powell, do not expect the strength in inflation will persist beyond the so-called base effects.
+While the Fed might update its inflation forecast at this week's meeting, it is not expected to indicate any shift in policy to contain that inflation.

 How worried is the Fed about the rise in bond yields?

-Investors still hoping for action from the Fed to cap rising yields on longer-dated Treasury bonds may be disappointed.
-Following the rise in yields to their highest since the start of the coronavirus pandemic, investors and analysts have raised the possibility the Fed could purchase more longer-dated debt to bolster prices.
+Investors still hoping for action from the Fed to cap rising yields on longer-dated Treasury bonds are likely to be disappointed.
+Following the rise in yields to one-year highs in recent weeks, investors and analysts have raised the possibility the Fed could purchase more longer-dated debt to bolster prices.

 But while Powell has said he is watching recent Treasury market volatility, he brushed off concerns that the move up in yields might spell trouble for the Fed.

-Demand at the 10- and 30-year Treasury auctions last week initially seemed sufficient to allay some fears that investors would struggle to soak up the flood of supply hitting the market.
-But although yields fell at the long end of the curve on Wednesday and Thursday, those moves reversed and the 10- and 30-year yields hit fresh 13- and 14-month highs respectively on Friday.
+Demand at the 10- and 30-year Treasury auctions last week was sufficient to allay some fears that investors would struggle to soak up the flood of supply hitting the market.
+That in turn helped drive down yields at the long end of the curve and furthered the case for a hands-off approach to rising yields from the Fed, analysts and investors said.

 Where is the market pricing rates?